NASA-PDS/naif-pds4-bundler/docs/source/11_introduction.rst

 statement:

-**All SPICE data for a given mission are archived as UNIX text and binary files in a single, accumulating data set on a single virtual volume having the same directory structure, the same set of meta information files, data file labels with the same structure, and archive documents with the same structure as all SPICE archives produced by NAIF.**
+**All SPICE data for a given mission are archived as UNIX text and binary files in a single, accumulating archive on a single virtual volume having the same directory structure, the same set of meta information files, data file labels with the same structure, and archive documents with the same structure as all SPICE archives produced by NAIF.**

-Each time that an accumulating data set is released we either refer this to a release of the archive or to an archive increment.
+Each time that an accumulating archive is released we either refer this to a release of the archive or to an archive increment.
 In this document you will find both terms used interchangeably.